- Applied Microbiology and Biotechnology

 - Society for General Microbiology (UK)

-Several highlighted publications are provided below.
+Several recent highlighted publications are provided below.

 - Buedenbender, L.; Robertson, L.P.; Lucantoni, L.; Avery, V.M.; Kurtböke, D.İ.; Carroll, A.R.
 (2018).
 HSQC-TOCSY Fingerprinting-Directed Discovery of Antiplasmodial Polyketides from the Marine Ascidian-Derived Streptomyces (USC-16018).
 Marine Drugs, 16, 189.